 The Mechanics' Institute is a leading cultural center that includes a vibrant library, a world-renowned chess program and a full calendar of engaging cultural events.
-Founded in 1854 to serve the educational and social needs of mechanics — artisans, craftsmen, and inventors — and their families, the Institute today is a favorite of avid readers, writers, downtown employees, students, film lovers, chess players, and the 21st century nomadic worker.
+Founded in 1854 to serve the educational and social needs of mechanics — artisans, craftsmen, and inventors — and their families, the Institute today is a favorite of avid readers, writers, downtown employees, chess players, and the 21st century nomadic worker.
 We are located in our 9-story landmark building in the Financial District of San Francisco at 57 Post Street.

-Though initially a library dedicated to the mechanical arts, a merger with another institution, known as the Mercantile Library Association, in 1906 caused the Mechanics’ Institute Library’s collection to drop its technical focus.
-Its collection today covers all subjects with special strengths in literature, fine and performing arts, history, philosophy, business, finance, and periodicals that are hard-to-find in electronic format.
-The latest best-sellers and films are also available as is a rapidly growing audio-book, e-book, and music collection.
+Though initially a library dedicated to the mechanical arts, today’s library has materials in all subjects with special strengths in literature, fine and performing arts, history, philosophy, business, finance, and periodicals that are hard-to-find in electronic format.
+The latest best-sellers and films are also available, as is a rapidly growing audio-book, e-book, and music collection.

 The Mechanics’ Institute prides itself on personal service and its dedication to the “intellectual growth of its members”.
 Members are encouraged to recommend materials for purchase, attend workshops, and participate in literature and film discussions groups.
 Currently there are five book discussion groups on a variety of genres and three writers’ groups offering peer-to-peer support, advice, and camaraderie.